solzimer/fileq/README.md

 Sets default options that will be passed to every new created queue

 ### queue.push(json,callback)
 Pushes a JSON object to the queue.
+Callback takes the typical *err* and *result* arguments.

 ### queue.peek(callback)
 Retrieves a JSON object from the queue, in a FIFO manner.
+Callback takes the usual *err* and *result* arguments, and a third *cache* argument, set to *true* if the item has been retrieved from memory

 ## Options
 When creating a queue, data are stored in several files in a folder.
 This is